Breadcrumb

 Teething

-Your baby is teething when his or her first teeth break through the gums.
+Your baby is teething when the first teeth break through the gums.
 Teething usually begins around 6 months of age.
 But it can start at any time between 3 months and 12 months of age.
 Your baby may show signs of discomfort from sore and sensitive gums, be cranky, drool, and have other mild symptoms for a few days before a tooth breaks through the gum.

 Sibling rivalry